ad-freiburg/qlever/benchmark/infrastructure/generated/README.md

 *** How to update the benchmark configuration shorthand grammar***

 All files in this folder except for `BenchmarkConfigurationShorthandAutomatic.g4` are automatically generated.
 Please leave them untouched.
-In case the Sparql grammar has to be changed (e.g. to support a custom language extension for QLever), the workflow is as follows:
+In case the benchmark configuration shorthand grammar has to be changed (e.g. to support a language extension), the workflow is as follows:

 *Change the `BenchmarkConfigurationShorthandAutomatic
      .g4` file according to your needs